Homebound (2025 film): Release

 Homebound premiered on 21 May 2025 at the 78th Cannes Film Festival in France.
 It closed Melbourne International Film Festival in August 2025.
 The film was also selected at the 2025 Toronto International Film Festival in Gala Presentation and was screened on 10 September 2025.

-The Central Board of Film Certification (CBFC) reportedly asked Homebound's director to make 11 modifications, thereby censoring 1 minute and 17 seconds of the film's footage.
-Certain words were muted and replaced at 6 places, including ‘gyan’.
-The makers were also asked to delete the dialogue ‘Aloo gobhi…khaate hai’.
-Further, a two-second visual of a man performing puja was censored.
+The Central Board of Film Certification (CBFC) reportedly asked Ghaywan to make 11 modifications, thereby censoring 1 minute and 17 seconds of the film's footage.
+Certain words were muted and replaced at 6 places, including 'gyan'.
+The makers were also asked to delete the dialogue 'Aloo gobhi... khaate hai'.
+Further, a two-second visual of a man performing puja were censored.
 The Revising Committee also made changes in a dialogue in an important cricket match scene at 1 hour and 4 minutes, deleting 32 seconds from the sequence.
 The series of cuts asked by the country's film certification board sparked debated around, what many called CBFC's 'arbitrary and whimsical' approach to how films are certified.

 In an interview with Zoom, Ishaan shared his perspective on censorship in Indian cinema."Different films are often treated with different standards.
-Some receive leniency despite questionable content, while others—especially social films with a particular perspective—face more scrutiny, as artists and audiences, we’d appreciate an equal and open-minded approach where every story is treated fairly.”
+Some receive leniency despite questionable content, while others—especially social films with a particular perspective—face more scrutiny, as artists and audiences, we'd appreciate an equal and open-minded approach where every story is treated fairly."

 The film was released in theatres on 26 September 2025.